-The Patent On Teledildonics Expired — Here's What That Means For The Sex Toy Industry
+This Major Patent For Sex Toys Expired — Here's What It Means For The Industry

 Teledildonics.
 It’s not a word most people are familiar with — but you might actually be more knowledgeable than you realize.
 You know those sex toys that are controlled by apps?
 Those are examples of teledildonics.
 The simple definition of teledildonics is sex toys that utilize an internet connection to provide a physical sensation.
 So, for example, I push up a slider on an app and the vibrator buzzes more intensely.
 Or my partner and I have sex toys that are connected via the internet and when I do something on my toy, they can feel it on their end.
 Cool, right?

 But why are we talking about high tech sex toys?
 Well, because on August 17, US Patent No. 6,368,268 expired.
 The patent — which was originally filed in 1998 — gave the patent holder rights to any teledildonics product.
 That means that anyone who wanted to make a sex toy that utilized the internet for "remote" control had to pay the patent holder, TZU Technologies, LLC, of Pasadena, California, a licensing fee.
 And those companies who didn’t?
 They got sued.

 That option — to pay either a fee or to pay after getting sued — contributed to what many people in the sex toy industry say was a stifling of innovation.
 Some (myself included) even refer to TZU as a “patent troll,” which is a pejorative term for people or companies that buy up patents with the express goal of suing people who violate them.
 The expiration of the patent, therefore, is being heralded as a potential boon to the industry.
 Are we finally going to get the sexy teledildonics of our dreams?